 The current interim management procedure uses a coastwide reference fishing intensity (SPR) which defines the scale of the coastwide Total Mortality (TM).
 The TM is divided into the under 26-inch (U26) non-directed fishery discard mortality and the TCEY.
 The stock assessment estimates the stock status as the current spawning biomass relative to unfished spawning biomass (B0), or relative spawning biomass (RSB).
 The reference fishing intensity is a fishing mortality rate that would reduce the SPR in the coastwide stock to 43% ($F{43\%}$, as recommended in IPHC-2020-ID002 of IPHC Circular 2020-007).
 The 30:20 harvest control rule adjusts the reference SPR if the estimated stock status falls below the 30% trigger value.
-Specifically, the fishing intensity is reduced linearly if the stock status falls below 20% of unfished spawning stock biomass.
+Specifically, the fishing intensity is reduced linearly if the stock status falls below 30% of unfished spawning stock biomass, and is reduced to zero if the stock status falls below 20% of unfished spawning stock biomass.